+Figure 19 Epoch-wise training/testing metrics

 To investigate this hypothesis, a second experiment was conducted.
 A subset of the dataset was curated by selecting only action sequences with original frame counts falling within the range of 70 to 130 frames.
 This filtering aimed to create a dataset with more homogeneous sequence lengths, thus minimizing the extent of truncation or padding required and preserving more of the original action dynamics.
 The Transformer-based similarity model was subsequently retrained on this frame-filtered dataset using the identical hyperparameter configuration and BCEWithLogitsLoss function to ensure a direct comparison with the baseline.